sprintertech/qa-utils/README.md

 # QA Utils

-This project contains scripts capable to execute E2E flows on Sygma testnet and mainnet environments, Sprinter API calls with execution and Cypress API tests for Sprinter - mainly for regression testing.
+This project contains scripts capable to trigger Execution flows on Sygma testnet and mainnet environments and Sprinter API calls with execution.

 ### Project Structure